myfishbites logo

 Exercise 1

 For this you will need 3 people.
 So choose 1 or 2 volunteers, depending on how you want to play it.
-You will also need to bring a stereo with you, or an iPod with speakers etc. What you're going to do is give Person 1 a clipboard and move them to stage left.
+You will also need to have an audio device and something to play back the music.
+What you’re going to do is give Person 1 a clipboard and move them to stage left.
 Person 2 is given some notes which they have to read out, and goes to stage right.
 On stage right, we also place the stereo.
 The point of the exercise is for Person 1 to hear what Person 2 is saying, while the stereo is blaring out loudly.
 Do this for around 10-15 seconds.
 Then stop the music and see what Person 1 heard from Person 2.
-Not a lot, if you've done it right!!
+Not a lot, if you’ve done it right!!

-For the music for this exercise, why not play something amusing - like the Benny Hill music (Yakety Sax, by Boots Randolph).
+For the music for this exercise, why not play something amusing – like the Benny Hill music (Yakety Sax, by Boots Randolph).
 Do a google search for it.
-Or use something else similar.
+Or use something else eccentric or different!

 Point